Gabidal/GIC/README.md

   which doesn't use eny system call's at all.
   The main objective is to make a interpreter which is fast in every mean possible while being flexible.
-  GIC will provide support for cross-platform aplications.
+  GIC will provide support for cross-platform applications.
   Pioneer the original bro! :D